pouchdb/pouchdb/docs/errors.md

 In Chrome apps, you'll see the warning "window.localStorage is not available in packaged apps.
 Use chrome.storage.local instead."
 This is harmless; since PouchDB doesn't use localStorage if it's not available.

+{% include anchor.html class="h3" title="Error: UnknownError (Firefox)" hash="unknown_error_ff" %}

+Are you using a webserver to host and run your code?
+This error can be caused by running your script/file locally using the file:/// setting in firefox, since firefox does not [allow access to "IndexedDB" locally](https://bugzilla.mozilla.org/show_bug.cgi?id=643318).
+You can use the SimpleHTTPServer to deploy your script by running, $python -m SimpleHTTPServer from the directory containing the script or use apache webserver and then access the script by using http://localhost/{path_to_your_script}.

 [es5shim]: https://github.com/es-shims/es5-shim
 [sqlite]: https://github.com/brodysoft/Cordova-SQLitePlugin